vishnu-tej-03/svmclassficationofflinesign/README.md

 # SVM classfication of offline signatures using hog and lbp
-hoglbpcombinedfinal.ibynp contains the whole procedure
+hoglbpcombinedfinal.ipynb contains the whole procedure